|This billboard appeared in Dallas, Texas, in 2015. Despite widespread condemnation,

 So what to do about the continued presence of conversion therapies in Texas, Oklahoma, and elsewhere?
 Recognizing the kinds of harm that these therapies can cause is certainly central, but so is the cultural message that there is nothing inherently wrong with same-sex sexual expression.
 Meanwhile, some scholars have argued that a better model for gay rights that sidesteps the issues of mutability and cause would be analogous to rights to freedom of religion.
 In that case, a state cannot force a person to change their religion in order to get rights because religion is crucially important to a person’s sense of self.
 Perhaps this kind of argument rooted in American ideals of freedom could be a better basis for arguing against therapies that treat same-sex attraction as something rooted in shame, and could be a more open-ended basis for protecting freedoms of a broader range of sexual and gender expressions.

-The Straight Line: How the Fringe Science of Ex-Gay Therapy Reoriented Sexuality.
+Tom Waidzunas is author of The Straight Line: How the Fringe Science of Ex-Gay Therapy Reoriented Sexuality.
 He is assistant professor of sociology at Temple University.